cosimograssi95/Plugins/CascadeStatusAll/README.md

 ### 1. Deactivate a Parent and Its Entire Tree

-You want to deactivate a parent record and all its children/subchildren with a custom status reason:
+You want to deactivate a parent record and all its children/subchildren with a custom status reason.
+`statusLabel`,`statusReasonLabel` will be used for every entity.

 **Input:**